Working in Monolith as a process engineer

 - For example:

-: the main script that operates on an Excel spreadsheet containing a components table + Aspen stream results.
+scripts: collection of scriptsscripts\postprocess_aspen.py: the main script that operates on an Excel spreadsheet containing a components table + Aspen stream results.
 It rescales the stream, defines the equipment, runs the CapEx through ACCE, and produces the TEA.

-: contains code libraries used in theaspen
+libs: contains code libraries used in theaspenproject, notablystonewareandshared

-project and its dependencies (including stoneware
+The custom process-eng setup only installs the aspen project and its dependencies (including stoneware and shared above).

 Terminology